brendan-duncan/webgpu_inspector/README.md

 Building the project requires an installation of [Node.js](https://nodejs.org/en/).

 - Make sure the dependencies are installed: `npm install`
-- Compile the project: `npm run build`
+- Compile the project: `npm run build`.
+- Compile on file changes: `npm run watch`.
 - If you have the DevTools open, right-click on the WebGPU Inspector DevTools panel, select `Reload frame`.

 ## Usage